Code-Institute-Submissions/DublinSwords-TODO_LIST_NovREsub/README.md

    * As a Site User I can view a list of tasks so that I can select one to read.[#1](https://github.com/DublinSwords/TODO_LIST/projects/1#card-83890832)

 ### Scope
+#### The scope of the project was large at the planning stage.
+While the ultimate goal was to allow logged in users to have full CRUD functionality for all their own content, time constraints meant this was limited to CRUD functionality for users only for their own tasks .
+More functionality for logged in users will be added in the future.

+### Structure
+#### The website consists of six pages: Registration, Main page, Add Task, Search task, View, Delete and Log In/Log Out pages.
+Log in and Registration can be viewed by all users.
+Task page is limited to logged in users.